egwong/veristeg/README.md

 Run main.py to run the program for both encoding and decoding, for Mac is it 'python3 main.py' in the terminal.

+***!
+Steged files using a previous iteration of veristeg are not compatable with the new implementation***

 ***Do not use the password selection yet, it is not implemented and will cause an error.
 This is going to change, it lacks documentation, has repeat code that I copied and pasted from encode.py to decode.py, and this code makes it seem like I have never heard of the word 'efficiency'***

 ### How